qis/signature/readme.md

 ## Usage
-Copy [signature.hpp](include/qis/signature.hpp) to your project **or** install this project as an interface CMake library (see below).
+Copy [signature.hpp](include/qis/signature.hpp) to your project **or** install this project as an interface CMake library.

 ```cpp
 #include <qis/signature.hpp>